valerioarvizzigno/homecraft_vertex_lab/README.md

 git clone https://github.com/valerioarvizzigno/homecraft_vertex.git
 ```

+17. **Configure VertexAI and Elasticsearch SDKs**
-17. Install requirements needed to run the app from the requirements.txt file.
+     Install requirements needed to run the app from the requirements.txt file.
 After this step, close the SSH session and reopen it, to ensure all the $PATH variables are refreshed (otherwise you can get a "streamlit command not found" error).
 You can have a look at the requirements.txt file content via vim/nano or your favourite editor.

 ```bash
 cd homecraft_vertex